MatthewKaes/CrystalClear/README.md

 Sometimes the code you are looking to write already exist or you want more control over the machine code that is produced.
 In these cases you can call out to C/C++ code compiled directly into the compiler or call functions from DLL files.
 This gives the user the ability to easily get Crystal talking to or invoking other languages.

+Crystal also has hooks for Python using Boost.Python.
+If a version of python is installed and the python libraries are built for boost then scripts can be run directly from Crystal.

 ##Useable and Fast